dmontecino/SJKF_Model/README.md

 ## DO NOT MOVE TO THE INSTRUCTION SECTION YET!!
 READ THE FOLLOWING

-The model is divided in 5 scripts I thought this will make it easier to understand it.
+The model is divided in 6 scripts I thought this will make it easier to understand it.
 These are:

+* The setup of the model:

 * The den changing and sharing process (https://github.com/dmontecino/SJKF_Model/blob/master/Den_changing_and_sharing_script.R)